aburnsy/blaithin/README.md

 As someone who is passionate about gardening, I find the process of buying new plants very frustrating.
 I research new plants/ideas on a number of different websites.
 With my selections in mind, I then have search through many known nurseries which deliver to my location to determine which has the best pricing including delivery fees (which can be up to €60 in some cases).

+# Future Plans for Blaithin
+For now, we are parsing data manually to understand sizing, quantity and categorisation.
+This would be a great candidate for machine learning.
+Additionally

 # Build Instructions

 # Assumptions